Green Books Guide

-The Adventures of Captain Polo: a Graphic Novel about Climate Change (2021) Alan J Hesse
+The Adventures of Captain Polo (2021) Alan J Hesse

-This 3-book boxed set presents an engaging introduction to climate change ranging from polar ice-melt to climate refugees.
-Through the eyes and adventures of Captain Polo the polar bear, travel the world.
+Book 4, Pole to Pole, presents an engaging introduction to climate change ranging from polar ice-melt to climate refugees.
+Travel the world through the eyes and adventures of Captain Polo the polar bear.
 It is a tale of action and adventure, with a strong dose of humour.